 The CDC goes on to advise that if opioids are used, they should be combined with non-opioid medications or non-medication treatment whenever possible.
 Non-medication treatments for pain can include exercise therapy, weight loss or behavioral treatment like cognitive behavioral therapy.

-While some say having these kinds of guidelines in place and limiting the use of opioids can curb the epidemic in the U.S., others worry it will keep people with legitimate pain from getting adequate treatment.
+While some say having these kinds of guidelines in place and limiting the use of opioids can curb the epidemic in the U.S., others worry it will keep people with legitimate pain from getting adequate opioid addiction treatment.

 Understanding the Risks of Opioids